Discover the career path of James Harden, from the first major opportunity to industry-changing achievements.

 On July 9, 2016, James Harden signed a four-year, $118.1 million contract extension with the Houston Rockets.

-In September 2016, new Rockets head coach Mike D'Antoni announced that James Harden would take on the point guard role to begin the 2016–17 season.
+In September 2016, the Rockets head coach Mike D'Antoni announced that James Harden would take on the point guard role to begin the 2016–17 season.

-During the early portion of the 2016-17 season, Rockets head coach Mike D'Antoni played James Harden at point guard, which resulted in him averaging over 10 assists per game for the first time in his career.
-This emphasized his playmaking ability.
+During the early portion of the 2016–17 season, James Harden was played at point guard by Rockets head coach Mike D'Antoni, resulting in him averaging over 10 assists per game for the first time in his career in 2016.

-James Harden was a candidate for the 2016 Olympics, but he withdrew from the team.
+In 2016, James Harden was a candidate for the Olympics, but he withdrew from the team.

-On December 31, 2016, James Harden achieved a triple-double with 53 points, 17 assists, and 16 rebounds in a 129–122 victory over the New York Knicks, setting an NBA record as the first player to reach a 50–15–15 stat line.
-He equaled Wilt Chamberlain's record for the most points in a triple-double in NBA history and set career highs for points and three-pointers.
+On December 31, 2016, James Harden recorded a triple-double with 53 points, 17 assists, and 16 rebounds in a 129–122 win over the New York Knicks, becoming the first NBA player to reach a 50–15–15 stat line.
+He tied Wilt Chamberlain for the most points in a triple-double in NBA history, set career highs for points and three-pointers, and matched his career best for assists.
+It was Harden's 17th career triple-double and his fourth 50-point game.

-On July 8, 2017, James Harden signed a four-year contract extension with the Rockets for approximately $160 million.
-This gave him a total six-year deal with $228 million guaranteed, which was the richest contract in NBA history at the time.
+On July 8, 2017, James Harden signed a four-year contract extension with the Houston Rockets for approximately $160 million, resulting in a six-year deal with $228 million guaranteed, making it the richest contract in NBA history.

-In 2018, James Harden was named the NBA Most Valuable Player while leading the Houston Rockets to the Western Conference Finals.
+In 2018, James Harden was named the NBA Most Valuable Player while playing for the Houston Rockets and leading them to the Western Conference Finals.

 On July 18, 2019, James Harden became a part owner in Houston's professional soccer teams; the Houston Dynamo of MLS and the Houston Dash of NWSL.

-On December 11, 2019, James Harden achieved his fourth 50-point game of the season with 55 points in a 116–110 win against the Cleveland Cavaliers.
-He also became the fourth player in NBA history with multiple games of 10 or more 3-pointers.
+On December 11, 2019, James Harden scored 55 points in a 116–110 win against the Cleveland Cavaliers, making him the fourth player in NBA history with multiple games of 10 or more 3-pointers.

-On December 13, 2019, James Harden had his second 50-point game in a row scoring 54 points in a 130–107 win against the Orlando Magic.
-In this game, Harden became the second player in NBA history to score 10+ 3PM in consecutive games, joining Stephen Curry.
+On December 13, 2019, James Harden scored 54 points in a 130–107 win against the Orlando Magic, marking his second consecutive 50-point game and the third time in his career scoring back-to-back 50-point games.
+He also became the second player in NBA history to score 10+ 3PM in consecutive games and passed Paul Pierce for eighth in the all-time career three-pointers made list.

-On December 21, 2019, James Harden surpassed Elgin Baylor for the most 40-point games in NBA history, finishing with 40 points in a 139–125 win against the Phoenix Suns.
+On December 21, 2019, James Harden passed Elgin Baylor for most 40-point games in NBA history with 40 points in a 139–125 win against the Phoenix Suns.
+He was named Western Conference player of the month for December and finished the decade as the NBA's leading scorer with 19,578 points since January 1, 2010.

-On January 14, 2021, James Harden was traded to the Brooklyn Nets in a four-team deal.
-The trade involved the Cleveland Cavaliers and Indiana Pacers, and sent Rodions Kurucs, Dante Exum, Victor Oladipo, four first-round draft picks, and four first-round pick swaps to the Houston Rockets.
+On January 14, 2021, James Harden was traded to the Brooklyn Nets in a four-team deal involving the Cleveland Cavaliers and Indiana Pacers.
+The Rockets received Rodions Kurucs, Dante Exum, Victor Oladipo, four first-round draft picks, and four first-round pick swaps in the trade.

 In 2021, James Harden was named to the NBA 75th Anniversary Team, recognizing him as one of the league's top 75 players.

-On February 10, 2022, James Harden and Paul Millsap were traded by the Nets to the Philadelphia 76ers in exchange for Ben Simmons, Seth Curry, Andre Drummond, and two first-round selections.
+On February 10, 2022, James Harden, along with Paul Millsap, was traded from the Nets to the Philadelphia 76ers in exchange for Ben Simmons, Seth Curry, Andre Drummond, and two first-round selections.
+Harden also switched to No. 1 from the No. 13

-At the 2022 trade deadline, James Harden was traded to the Philadelphia 76ers.
+At the 2022 trade deadline, James Harden was traded from the Brooklyn Nets to the Philadelphia 76ers.

 On July 10, 2024, James Harden re-signed with the Clippers on a two-year, $70 million contract.